Writing perfect website texts - Guideline

 - Creative and imaginative

-With every sentence you write, you should ask yourself if they convey the emotions that make up your business.
-For example, if you describe yourself as passionate and inspiring, your phrasing should always be positive and encouraging.
+With every sentence you write, you should ask yourself if you are conveying the emotions that define your company.
+For example, if you describe yourself as passionate and inspiring, your language should always be positive and encouraging.

 Using the Tone of Voice in website texts

-If your company has defined the Tone of Voice, it should be used in all website copy.
+If your company has defined the Tone of Voice, it should be used for all website texts.

 Every employee who writes copy must follow the guidelines to keep corporate communications consistent.